greg-js/arch-wiki-md-repo/wiki/_content/english/OwnCloud.md

 in your sabnzbd.ini file, because ownCloud will scan the files as soon as they get uploaded, preventing SABnzbd from removing UNPACKING prefixes etc.

-### php-7.0.6

-OwnCloud 9.0.1-1 doesn't work with php-7.0.6, so you have to downgrade php, php-apache, php-gd and php-intl to 7.0.5 until [this fix](https://github.com/owncloud/core/pull/24326/) is backported.
-This is fixed in owncloud-9.0.1-2, so this chapter can be deleted soon.

 ## Troubleshooting

 ### Self-signed certificate not accepted